-Sri Lanka is one of our longest-served destinations, and very close to our hearts.
-Drawn back to its shores again and again, we’ve honed and expanded our knowledge of the Sinhalese south, and over recent years have broadened our horizons into the less-explored north too.
+Sri Lanka is very close to our hearts, and we’re drawn back to its shores again and again.
+We’ve honed and expanded our knowledge of the Sinhalese south, and over recent years have broadened our horizons into the less-explored north too.
 It’s a land of beautiful islands, wild horses, temples and forts.
 Aside from the scars of war, the area is pristine and offers a wonderful experience to those who make the extra effort to get there.

 The operations director at our Colombo office explains it perfectly: ‘It was an easy call when it came time to add the north to our itineraries.
 Our team first visited Jaffna a few years back, just as it was opening up to tourists.
 There was so much to offer, with the history, culture and amazing food.
 We were keen to show everyone a different part of our beautiful island, and bring much-needed investments and jobs to a community that needed our support.’